adnanaga/back-to-work/README.md

 ## Server.js

-We look at the memory usage of the Music app by first gripping the output
+We look at the memory usage of the Music app by first grepping the output

     ps aux | grep Contents/MacOS/Music